 El Rancho is a nexus of several travel routes.
 Interstate 70, State Highway 74, and U.S. Highway 40 intersect here.
 It is on the Lariat Loop Scenic and Historic Byway, and the Genesee Bike Path connects three regional bike routes.
 Until recently, El Rancho was also a stop on the RTD EV bus route, with pedestrian islands conveniently located near the Park-n-Ride lot at this intersection; although maintaining a transit option at El Rancho is a priority of the Evergreen Area Plan, RTD service at El Rancho has already been lost as a direct consequence of the proposed, so-called "Evergreen Gateway" development.
 El Rancho is principally a residential community, with a major commercial area across the highway.
 Proposals for additional commercial development west of Highway 74 aim to attract Interstate 70 traffic, all of which would pass through the intersection of 40 & 74 and add to the congestion experienced by residents.
 Although the data have since been rescinded, a developer-commissioned traffic study in 2021 estimated that the proposed, so-called "Evergreen Gateway" development on Highway 40 would at least double from present levels the daily number of trips on that road.
-The proposed routing of the residential Rainbow Hill Road through the commercial development would multiply the number of daily trips on that road by more than ten.
+The proposed re-routing of residential Rainbow Hill Road through the commercial development was always untenable and was defeated by community opposition.